Demographics of Chile: Ethnic groups

+Studies estimates the white population at between 20%, to over 60% of the Chilean population.
+According to genetic research by the University of Brasília, Chilean genetic admixture consists of 51.6% European, 42.1% Amerindian, and 6.3% African ancestry.
+According to an autosomal genetic study of 2014 carried out among soldiers in the city of Arica, Northern Chile, the European admixture goes from 56.8% in soldiers born in Magallanes to 41.2% for the ones who were born in Tarapacá.
+According to a study from 2013, conducted by the Candela Project in Northern Chile as well, the genetic admixture of Chile is 52% European, 44% Native American, and 4% African.

-A public health book from the University of Chile states that 30% of the population is of Caucasian origin; Mestizos with predominantly-White ancestry are estimated to amount a total of 65%, while Amerindians comprise the remaining 5%.
-UNAM professor of Latin American studies, Francisco Lizcano, estimates that a predominant 52.7% of the Chilean population can be classified as culturally European, with an estimated 44% as Mestizo, although this estimation is based on cultural aspects.
+A 2007 public health book from the University of Chile states that 65% of the population are Mestizos with predominantly White admixture, with 30% being of Caucasoid origin and Amerindians comprising the remaining 5%.
+National Autonomous University of Mexico (UNAM) professor of Latin American studies, Francisco Lizcano, estimates that 52.7% of the Chilean population can be classified as culturally European, with 39.3% being Mestizo and the remaining 8% belonging to Amerindian cultures.
 Other social studies put the total number of Whites at over 60%.
-According to the CIA World Factbook, the entire population consists of a combined 95.4% of "Whites and Mixed-Race people" and 4.6% of Amerindians.
-These figures are based on a national census held in 2002, which classified the population as indigenous and non-indigenous rather than as White or Mestizo.
+According to a study performed in 2014, 37.9% of Chileans self-identified as white, and subsequent DNA tests showed that the average self identifying white was genetically 54% European.

+According to a 2012 estimate by the US Central Intelligence Agency World Factbook, the population consists of 88.9% of "White and non-Indigenous", with the remaining percentages being Amerindians, except for a 0.3% "unspecified".

-The 2011 Latinobarómetro survey asked respondents in Chile to identify their race, with the majority (59%) selecting "white," followed by "mestizo" (25%), and "indigenous" (8%).
+The 2011 Latinobarómetro survey asked respondents in Chile to identify their race, with the majority (67%) selecting "white," followed by "mestizo" (25%), and "indigenous" (8%).
 In a 2002 national poll, the majority of Chileans reported having "some" (43.4%) or "much" (8.3%) indigenous ancestry, while 40.3% claimed to have none.